b-low/Seater/README.md

 # Seater
-Seat assignment generator created at https://www.punahou.edu
+Lightweight seat assignment generator created at https://www.punahou.edu

 Use by downloading this repository and opening `index.html` in a web browser.
 Class information is stored in your browser's storage, but it is possible to export/import classes to back them up.